Women Talk About the First Time They Felt Powerful

 Little did I know at the time that I would have to deal with him stalking me for about 12 years after that moment.
-But I got through it totally intact, with two healthy, happy children, now age 22 and 16.
+But I got through it totally intact, with two healthy, happy children, now aged 22 and 16.
 At some point, a friend of mine who had done plenty of online dating suggested I write a book on the subject.
 So I interviewed around 40 people about their online dating experiences and got 50 bite-size stories.
 It was published as an e-book in 2013.
-That was another defining moment: I felt powerful as an individual—not just as a mom.
+That was another defining moment: I felt powerful as an individual – not just as a mum.

 ANA, 33, MEXICO

-When I was 23, one semester before graduating from college, I decided to go on this three-month trip to London, Paris, and Berlin.
-I had originally planned to go when I was 18, but my father wouldn't allow it—fearing I would never come back home.
+When I was 23, one semester before graduating from college, I decided to go on this three-month trip to London, Paris and Berlin.
+I had originally planned to go when I was 18 but my father wouldn't allow it – fearing I would never come back home.
 But after university, I'd proven to him that I wasn't this impulsive teen anymore, so off I went.
-Once I landed in London, I waited in line at migration and one of the officers picked me from the line.
-In chopped and nervous English, I tried to explain that I would spend three months there as a tourist.
+Once I landed in London, I queued at migration and one of the officers picked me from the line.
+In chopped and nervous English I tried to explain that I would spend three months there as a tourist.
 They didn't believe that and took me in for questioning in an interrogation room.

-They asked me about my age, gender, background, intentions, the contents of my suitcase (Valentina sauce bottles and cans of jalapeños), why I was traveling alone as a girl, why my parents had agreed to let me go—and they tried to quiz me, when I said I studied international relations.
+They asked me about my age, gender, background, intentions, the contents of my suitcase (Valentina sauce bottles and cans of jalapeños), why I was traveling alone as a girl, why my parents had agreed to let me go – and they tried to quiz me, when I said I studied International Relations.
 I was interviewed by four different people who all asked me exactly the same questions.
 I had to write my answers in my own handwriting and sign a statement.
-They never gave me a translator, and I was so nervous, even though I was telling the truth.
+They never gave me a translator and I was so nervous but I was telling the truth.
 Because of that, I never stopped believing it would all work out.
 Which it did.
-Traveling on my own for the following three months was a powerful experience in itself.
-I now go about my life safe in the knowledge that things will work out as long as I'm sincere and not afraid.
+Travelling on my own for the following three months was a powerful experience in itself.
+I now go about my life safe in the knowledge that things will work out for as long as I'm sincere and not afraid.

 METTE, 28, DENMARK